 Collects New Warriors (1990) #7-10, New Warriors Annual #1; New Mutants Annual #7; Uncanny X-Men Annual #15 And X-Factor Annual #6. - Excalibur Epic Collection: Girls’ School From Heck

-Collects Excalibur #31-41; Excalibur: Weird War Iii, The Possession And Air Apparent; Sensational She-Hulk #26 And Material From Marvel Comics Presents (1988) #75.
-Also collected in Excalibur Omnibus vol. 1 and vol. 2. - X-Force: A Force to be Reckoned With
+Collects Excalibur #31-41; Excalibur: Weird War Iii, The Possession And Air Apparent; Sensational She-Hulk #26 And Material From Marvel Comics Presents (1988) #75. - The New Mutants Epic Collection: The End of the Beginning

 Collects Uncanny X-Men #278-280, Annual #15; X-Factor #65-70; X-Men (1991) #1-3; material from X-Factor Annual #6 and New Mutants Annual #7.
 Note: It’s better to stop reading before X-Men #1, see below in the X-Men in the 90’s section.

-The Claremont era comes to an end in Omnibus with X-Men By Chris Claremont & Jim Lee Omnibus Vol. 2
+🧬 The Claremont era comes to an end in Omnibus with X-Men: X-Tinction Agenda Omnibus and X-Men By Chris Claremont & Jim Lee Omnibus Vol. 2

 Next!
 The X-Men adventures continue in…